Hasan1444-loop/GAIHUB-Machine-Learning-Project/README.md

 The unsupervised K-Means algorithm worked well in clustering but might not capture complex patterns for a time-series-based stock dataset as effectively as supervised methods.
 This showcases that the dataset is better suited for predictive tasks (supervised learning) than for clustering (unsupervised learning).

+Through this project, I gained foundational knowledge in machine learning and became proficient in using essential libraries such as Pandas, NumPy, Matplotlib, Seaborn, and Scikit-learn.
+I learned how to implement both supervised and unsupervised learning algorithms on a dataset and understood their key differences.
+Additionally, I frequently used large language models (LLMs) like ChatGPT throughout the project, which improved my ability to craft effective prompts and ask the right questions.
+Overall, this experience has provided me with a solid foundation for future machine-learning projects

 Link to Kaggle Notebook

 You can find the full project and code implementation on Kaggle: [Kaggle Notebook Link](https://www.kaggle.com/code/hasan1000/gaih-mlproject)